-It’s made with the 3 main components of a really good steak marinade, including olive oil for fat, orange juice, lime juice and vinegar for the acid, and jalapeno, garlic, herbs, and spices for seasoning and spice.
+It’s made with the main components of a really good steak marinade, including olive oil for fat, orange juice, lime juice and vinegar for the acid, then we add fresh jalapeno, garlic, herbs, and spices.
+Add ingredients to a bag or bowl, place the meat inside, marinate, then it’s ready for a sizzling grill!

 Why This Recipe Works

-• Easy and versatile.
-This carne asada marinade is great for all kinds of meat in Mexican recipes and non-Mexican recipes alike.
-It can easily replace an easy steak marinade or chicken marinade from time to time and be used throughout the grilling season on fish, beef, and pork too!
+- Easy and versatile.
+This carne asada marinade is great for all kinds of meat.
+It can easily replace chicken marinade from time to time and be used throughout the grilling season on fish, beef, and pork too!

 Marinade Ingredients